 You should know this before we proceed with this article point – Carbohydrates don’t cause obesity.
 This is a common misconception.
 Now, let’s continue.
-Corn, bananas, green peas… These are all food items that contain carbs which are good for you.
+Corn, bananas, green peas… These are all food items that contain carbs that are good for you.

 Wholesome, fresh corn is great because it contains fiber, vitamin C, and several antioxidants which are good for eyesight.
 Bananas contain vitamin B6, fiber, potassium, and manganese.

-Peas, on the other hand, are a great choice if you’re looking for food that an antioxidant and provides anti-inflammatory benefits.
+Peas, on the other hand, are a great choice if you’re looking for food that is an antioxidant and provides anti-inflammatory benefits.